Jayanth-MKV/expreval/README.md

 - Always returns a plain Python float for valid math
 - Is easy to audit (a short AST walk) and extend later if truly needed

-So `exprcalc` exists to reliably handle those "big result" cases where bringing in `numexpr` (and hitting its internal limits) was overkill.
+So `expreval` exists to reliably handle those "big result" cases where bringing in `numexpr` (and hitting its internal limits) was overkill.
 If you only need quick scalar math, this keeps it boring and dependable.

 ## License